-In today’s fast-paced legal world, the role of a Legal Secretary continues to evolve.
-Mastering the right technology is not only about efficiency—it’s about demonstrating professional competence, ensuring accuracy, and enhancing the value you bring to your team.
+In today's fast-paced legal world, the role of a Legal Secretary continues to evolve.
+Mastering the right technology is not only about efficiency, it's about demonstrating professional competence, ensuring accuracy, and enhancing the value you bring to your team.

 1. Microsoft 365 (Word, Excel, Outlook)